mircealungu/twil/README.md

 * brew services = adapter for launchctl and launchd
 * brew = installs everything in `/opt/homebrew` for ARM architectures (was /usr/local)
 * (adapter, facade, proxy) = (adapts to a new interface, simplifies a complex interface, stands for another object possibly doing some housekeeping in the process) [so](https://stackoverflow.com/a/3489187)
+* ElasticSearch = filter vs. query: filter is boolean; query results in a ranking of documents
+* Trying setup with three monitors; mouse cursor is lagggy and freezes on one of the dells; switching the cable from hdmi to usb-c/thunderbolt, as this [seems to have solved the problem for others](https://forums.macrumors.com/threads/resolved-external-monitors-and-mouse-lag.2194467/)

 Philosophy
 * Kant = the [thing in itself](https://www.britannica.com/topic/thing-in-itself) we can not know; we can only know the perception of the thing; quite philosophical, one must admit